-Editor Chuck Reece explains why Salvation South exists and how you can help us bring it to life.
+Editor Chuck Reece explains why Salvation South exists.

 What I am is hopeful.
 Some might say to be hopeful is to be nuts, in these times when it seems everybody has picked one side or another, locked themselves in, and just want to yell at each other.
 But I know a lot of people who would rather do something different: They want to talk.
 And these people — the ones who want to have conversations that might bring a little more peace into this world — need a place of their own.

-Salvation South will be inspired by hope and healing and — most importantly — the desire to create a place on the web and a community of people where civil conversation can happen.
+Salvation South is inspired by hope and healing and — most importantly — the desire to create a place on the web and a community of people where civil conversation can happen.

-We invite you, with all of our hearts, to become part of the community we believe will unite around this publication.
-Truth be told, we’re thinking of Salvation South as a big ol’ house party.
-The kitchen will be full of cooks and farmers and eaters eating talking about recipes — deviled egg arguments and barbecue battles.
-The living room will be filled with folks talking about Southern writers and artists who inspire us — everyone from William Faulkner to Zora Neale Hurston to Lonnie Holley and Willie Birch.
-In the backyard, people will be singing and dancing to the music we’re so proud of — our blues, our rock, our hip-hop, our soul, our R&B, our gospel, our country.
+Our kitchen is full of cooks and farmers and eaters talking about recipes — deviled egg arguments and barbecue battles.
+Our living room is filled with folks talking about Southern writers and artists who inspire us — everyone from William Faulkner to Zora Neale Hurston to Lonnie Holley and Willie Birch.
+In the backyard, people are singing and dancing to the music we’re so proud of — our blues, our rock, our hip-hop, our soul, our R&B, our gospel, our country.

-On the back porch, there will be a gaggle of folks whose conversations are serious.
-Good folks talking about our current divisions and what to do about them.
-They will have these conversations knowing the seeds of our nation’s current conflict were planted and nurtured in the South.
+On the back porch, a gaggle of folks talk about the serious stuff — our current divisions and what to do about them.
+Their conversations are anchored in the knowledge that the seeds of our nation’s current conflict were planted and nurtured in the South.
 Our region fought to maintain the original sin of slavery.
 Our region fought — and still fights — to maintain a system that is not equitable.
-They will also know that racism was taught to so many of us when we were children, and that our job today is to unlearn those lessons.